 Using CBD hemp in a vape can be done in a few ways.
 You can either use vape e liquids (also called e-juice) or concentrates such as shatter/wax/crumble.

 Should you be starting out with CBD vapes and looking to learn more about how much to take, keep on reading!

 There is no pre-defined dosage when it comes to vaping CBD oil.
 Everyone is different when it comes to how much works for them.

 However, the most common way to work this out is to start low and go slow.

-Meaning, you begin with a small amount and increase the dose incrementally across time until you find your sweet spot, and this way you can work out if you are subject to any common side effects too.
+Meaning, you begin with a small amount and increase the dose incrementally across time until you find your sweet spot, and this way you can work out if you are subject to any of the common side effects of CBD too.

 To do this, you need to work backwards to find out how much CBD will be in a millilitre (ml).
-Let’s start with e juices as these are the most popular format of vaping at the moment.
+Let’s start with CBD e-liquid as this is the most popular format of CBD vapes at the moment.

-Look at your vape juice bottle and read the ml in the bottle; usually these are between 10ml to 30ml.
+Look at your CBD vape oil bottle and read the ml in the bottle; usually these are between 10ml to 30ml.
 Once you have the bottle size, look at the amount of CBD in the container; given in mg (milligrams).